-Bulgaria has an operational National Orphanet team, they are currently hosted by the Bulgarian Association for Promotion of Education and Science, BAPES, and its project Information Centre for Rare Diseases and Orphan Drugs, ICRDOD.
+Bulgaria has an operational National Orphanet team, currently hosted by the Bulgarian Association for Promotion of Education and Science, BAPES, and its project Information Centre for Rare Diseases and Orphan Drugs, ICRDOD.
+There was no dedicated funding in the national plan to support the functioning of the Orphanet team.

-The team produces documents in the Bulgarian national language, the team is in charge of collecting data on rare disease related services, i.e. specialised clinics, Centres of Expertise, medical laboratories, ongoing research, registries, clinical trials and patient organisations which will be entered onto the Orphanet database.
+The team produces documents in the Bulgarian national language, and is in charge of collecting data on rare disease related services, i.e. specialised clinics, Centres of Expertise, medical laboratories, ongoing research, registries, clinical trials and patient organisations, which are entered into the Orphanet database.